domoheni/DL_Project_2024/CNN/README.md

 ## Outcome

 As expected, the CNN demonstrated robust generalization and accuracy across almost all the generators present in the dataset, achieving good accuracies on validation, testing, and augmented testing: **88.261%**, **88.191%**, and **87.035%**, respectively.

+For a more detailed plots and visualization.
+The detailed plots can be found on the __Plot Resutls__ folder.